 A Black Girl Facing Blackface in Spain

 It all began last Tuesday as I was standing outside the cafeteria at the high school where I work.
 My head was down and my fingers were frantic as I tried to scrounge up change from my purse.
-One of my main vices in here in Menorca was the near-daily consumption of triangulos; chocolate pastries whose deliciousness could not be understated.
-As I searched, a fellow teacher came up to me and asked me about my headwrap; the blue scarf that I often wear around my head for both aesthetic purposes and/or to hide the fact that I hadn't attended properly to my head.
+One of my main vices in here in Menorca was the near-daily consumption of triangulos; chocolate pastries whose deliciousness cannot not be understated.
+As I searched, a fellow teacher came up to me and asked me about my head wrap; the blue scarf that I often wear around my head for both aesthetic purposes and/or to hide the fact that I haven't attended properly to my head.

 She mentioned that she was in a gospel choir and they had a performance coming up.
 She asked me if would mind coming to one of their rehearsals and help them to tie their own wraps.
 I happily acquiesced, not giving much thought as to how or why they would need to do this.

 The next day, she picked me up and explained more and more about the details of the choir.
 It was then that I began to feel the first tinge of dread.
 She told me that the choir was patterned on the Soweto Gospel Choir and that they had costumes that were patterned after the famed South African singing group.

 It was here that my dread began to intensify.
 What exactly had I gotten myself into?

 We arrived to find the rehearsal in full swing.
 The local news station was reporting on the choir's upcoming performance and the choir was performing a medley that included a song an African language, and Bob Marley's One Love.
 The collection of Spaniards were decked out in brightly colored and printed skirts and tank tops.
 There was a piece of cardboard that had been painted like an African mask painted hanging on the wall.
 The bright and lifeless face was reflected unto the skirts.